 It is impossible to spend even a few minutes with Kay Bone and not be struck by the kindness in her eyes, the intelligence of her words, and the gentleness of her humble manner.
 To then learn of the tragedy suffered by Kay and her family—the loss of Sean Bone, who had ADHD and at age 21, impulsively took his life—one is all the more struck by her enduring sweetness, compassion, and generous determination to prevent other families from suffering such a fate.

-Please consider making a secure donation to the ADDISS fund in his honor, at left.
+Please consider making a secure donation to the ADDISS fund in his honor, at right.
 No amount is too small, and you’ll have an opportunity to leave a note (anonymous, if you like) in support of ADHD awareness in UK and around the world.

 I met Kay in March 2009 in London, where we were both speaking at the ADDISS conference on ADHD.
 With a dozen others, we had a lovely dinner, with Kay giving little hint of the moving keynote she would give the next morning, a talk based on her son Sean’s tragic death just a few months earlier.
 Sean had ADHD.
 He also had a loving family, plenty of friends, and an array of good qualities.
 But in one impulsive moment, his emotional pain in the aftermath of a relationship breakup met opportunity, and he took his life.